harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/ci-cd-reports.md

 ![](../static/ci-cd-job-count-report.png)

-<figcaption>Figure 1: The CI/CD Job Count Report set to all jobs in Insight time.</figcaption>
+<figcaption>A CI/CD Job Count Report set to all jobs in Insight time.</figcaption>
 </figure>

 ### Filter by failed jobs